Spiritual Habits Are Good Habits

 – Buddha

-Forming new habits requires a mindful process of monitoring your thoughts, behaviors, and choices to see if they conform to your spiritual ideals, divine realities, and desired attitudes.
-It takes time and persistence and a consistent awareness of all thoughts, emotions, and biases.
-With spirit guidance, you can discern which ones need to be intercepted and corrected.
-And by repeating these corrections over time, you deeply embed an improved morality into your character and, eventually, this better way of living becomes a very real part of you.
+Forming new habits entails a mindful process of monitoring our thoughts, behaviors, and choices to determine whether they align with our spiritual goals, desired attitudes, and divine values.
+It takes time and persistence, and it requires a consistent awareness of our thoughts, emotions, and biases so that we can intercept and correct undesirable thoughts or feelings.
+And by repeating these corrections over time, we deeply embed an improved sense of morality in our characters to the point where this better way of living becomes a very real part of us.

-Jeremy Dean, a psychologist and the author of Making Habits, Breaking Habits (2013), claims that it takes about 21 days for repeating behavior to form a habit.
+Jeremy Dean, a psychologist and author of Making Habits, Breaking Habits (2013), claims that it takes about 21 days for repeating behavior to form a habit.
 Another study by the psychologist, Phillippa Lally, and her colleagues suggests that learning a new habit takes an average of 66 days before it becomes automatic.
-But the full range of days varies, and a lot depends on the individual, some took 18 days while others took as many as 245 days.
+But the number of days varies, and a lot depends on the individual; some took 18 days, while others took as many as 245.
 The lesson here is that developing better habits is possible for everyone, but it takes persistent effort and patience, even in partnership with God.

 The new habits we wish to create include both thinking habits and acting habits.
-These are not entirely separate in concept as there is always some interplay between the two.
-Changing your thinking can change your actions, while changing your actions can affect your thinking.
+These are not entirely separate in concept, as there is always some interplay between the two.
+Changing our thinking can change our actions, while changing our actions can affect our thinking.

-Creating good habits does not necessarily mean having to make monumental life-changing decisions, at least not right away.
-By changing the little things first, you prepare your mind for greater things later.
+Creating good habits does not necessarily mean making monumental, life-changing decisions, at least not right away.
+By changing the little things first, we prepare our minds for greater things later.

 Habits make or break us to a far greater extent than we like to admit.